brenno263/se317-final/README.md

 - Edit one of your own images
 - Delete one of your images (perish the thought!)

+Currently, the site can be accessed publicly at [Qrimby.com](http://se317.qrimby.com)

 ## Navigating the Repository

 There are a number of important destinations in the repository, and if you're unfamiliar to Laravel they won't be